 - Bake until cookies turn brown on edges, about 10-15 minutes.

 - Let cookies stand on sheets 1 minute.
 Using metal spatula, transfer cookies to racks and cool completely.
 Once cooled you can proceed to the decorating part!

 make the quick icing

-- Mix 1 cup of powdered sugar, food coloring(if using) and 2 tablespoon of milk in a large shallow bowl.1 cup of powdered sugar for icing, ½ cup of milk, food coloring
+- Mix powdered sugar, food coloring(if using) and 2 tablespoon of milk in a large shallow bowl.1 cup of powdered sugar for icing, ½ cup of milk, food coloring

 - Make sure all of the sugar lumps are gone and the consistency is nice and smooth but not watery.

 - If it is watery just add 1 tablespoon of powdered sugar at a time until it thickens.
 If it is too thick add 1 tablespoon of milk at a time until it thins.